Learn languages naturally with fresh, real content!

 Explore By Region

-Argentina’s Senate votes on labor reforms limiting strikes, cutting costs, and boosting investment amid union opposition.
+Argentina’s Senate votes on labor reforms easing strikes, cutting costs, and boosting investment amid union opposition.

-Argentina’s Senate is set to vote on revised labor reforms that aim to boost formal employment and attract investment by limiting strike rights, reducing labor costs, and restructuring social contributions.
+Argentina’s Senate is set to vote on revised labor reforms that aim to boost formal employment and attract investment by cutting employer social security contributions, limiting strike rights, and creating Labor Assistance Funds.

-The bill, backed by the government and centrist allies, removes a planned corporate tax cut and maintains oversight of union funds.
+The bill, backed by the government and centrist allies, removes a planned corporate tax cut and preserves union health fund contributions while capping collective bargaining fees.

-El Senado de Argentina vota sobre reformas laborales que limitan las huelgas, reducen los costos y aumentan la inversión en medio de la oposición sindical.
+El Senado de Argentina vota sobre reformas laborales que alivian las huelgas, reducen los costos y aumentan la inversión en medio de la oposición sindical.